Feng Shui Dictionary, Feng Shui Glossary

 Yin & Yang Yin and yang is about balancing complementary elements on every level and avoiding too much of anything.
 For example, angularity should be balanced with curvilinearity, warm colours with cooling colours, natural daylight with artificial lighting, open spaces with closed spaces, hard surfaces/textures with soft surfaces/textures, etc.

-Five elements According to oriental philosophy there are five elements: water, wood, fire, earth and metal which are based on seasons and have corresponding colours, shapes, directions and materials.
-The aim of feng shui is to have a balanced combination of all the elements in any workspace depending on the needs of people working there.
+Five elements According to oriental philosophy, there are five elements: water, wood, fire, earth and metal, which are based on seasons and have corresponding colours, shapes, directions and materials.
+The aim of feng shui is to have a balanced combination of all the elements in any workspace, depending on the needs of the people working there.

-Bagua model In feng shui, different space can represent different aspects of business such as clients, partnerships, collaboration, innovation, projects, legacy, teamwork, wealth and profits, expertise, success and reputation and so on.
-Depending on the needs of the company these areas can be energised to boost the corresponding aspects.
+Bagua model In feng shui, different spaces can represent different aspects of business, such as clients, partnerships, collaboration, innovation, projects, legacy, teamwork, wealth and profits, expertise, success and reputation and so on.
+Depending on the needs of the company, these areas can be energised to boost the corresponding aspects.

 Shapes Research suggests that people have a preference for curvilinearity vs. angularity.
 Adding round or oval shapes will naturally balance angular environments.
-Sharp corner and patterns should be minimised.
+Sharp corners and patterns should be minimised.

 Workplaces as metaphors and semiotics Feng shui works through energies, symbols, metaphors, affects, sensations, narratives, anchors, images and expectations.
 Semiotics is a study of meaning-making and is a very useful tool to help not only to elicit people’s perceptions of any workplace but also to manage those perceptions.
 How people perceive their workplaces will affect their performance, work satisfaction, staff retention and so on.